Comcast/CARAF/README.md

 - **NCTA:** [Understanding Quantum-Safe Timelines and Deployments](https://www.nctatechnicalpapers.com/Paper/2023/3591_Pala_5298_paper/download)

 # Contribution
 We welcome all kinds of contributions to this repository!
-Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for further information and guidelines.
+Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information and guidelines.

 # Maintainers
 The list of maintainers of this GitHub repository is available in [MAINTAINERS.md](MAINTAINERS.md).
 Please consider becoming a maintainer! 😃